jedisct1/libsodium-doc/password_hashing/README.md

 Argon2 has two variants: Argon2d and Argon2i.
 Argon2i uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
 Argon2i also makes multiple passes over the memory to protect from tradeoff attacks.

-This is the variant implemented in Libsodium since version 1.0.9.
+This is the variant implemented in Sodium since version 1.0.9.

 ## Scrypt